Fredde87/tado/README.md

-# tado plugin for Vera / MiOS
-## Tado Plugin for Vera / MiOS
+# Tado Plugin for Vera / MiOS

 I have created this plugin that will be available on the Vera / MiOS app store for end users to install.